jacobalberty/unifi-docker/README.md

 To change options, stop the Docker container then re-run the `docker run...` command above with the new options.
+_Note:_ The `docker rm unifi` command simply removes the "name" from the previous Docker image.
+No time-consuming rebuild is required.

 ```bash
 docker stop unifi